V18 engine: Examples

 The BelAZ 75600 and Liebherr T 282B haul trucks are powered by the Cummins QSK78 engine, while the Komatsu 960E-1 haul truck is powered by the Komatsu SSDA18V170 engine.

-In 1971, the Canadian locomotive manufacturer MLW-Worthington produced the MLW M640 prototype diesel-electric locomotive powered by a 4000 hpALCO 18-251 engine, however the locomotive did not reach production.
+In 1971, Canadian locomotive manufacturer MLW-Worthington produced the MLW M-640 prototype diesel-electric locomotive powered by a 4000 hp ALCO 18-251 engine, however the locomotive did not reach production.